Extrinsic topology of Floquet anomalous boundary states in quantum walks: introduction

 \section{introduction}

 Recently, it has become clear that a class of gapless boundary states may appear without bulk topological numbers because of topological properties of boundaries.
 Such boundary states are called "extrinsic" \cite{Geier18}.
 In particular, extrinsic topological phases are realized in higher-order topological insulators with gapless corner and hinge modes \cite{Benalcazar17,Benalcazar17_Science,Benalcazar19,Song17,Langbehn17,Schindler18,Ezawa18,Khalaf18,Matsugatani18}.
 For example, attaching a one-dimensional Su-Schrieffer-Heeger chain \cite{SSH79} onto an edge of a two-dimensional chiral-symmetric topologically trivial insulator, we obtain extrinsic zero-energy corner states.
-The zero-energy gapless modes are robust against continuous deformation of the system unless the energy gap closes.
+The zero-energy gapless modes are robust against continuous deformation of the system unless the bulk energy gap closes.
 The topological invariant of the edge Su-Schrieffer-Heeger chain determines the types and the numbers of these corner modes.

-Floquet systems, of which Hamiltonians are periodic in time \cite{Kitagawa10_Floquet,Bukov15,Eckardt17,Oka19,Jiang11,Carpentier15,Nathan15,Nathan18}, and quantum walks, where periodically multiplying unitary operators describe their dynamics \cite{Aharonov93,Kempe03,Kitagawa10,Obuse11,Kitagawa12,Gross12,Asboth12,Asboth13,Tarasinski14,Obuse15,Asboth15,Cedzich16,Cardano16,Barkhofen17,Cedzich18,Chen18}, have attracted uprising interests due to topological phenomena intrinsic to non-equilibrium systems.
+Floquet systems, of which Hamiltonians are periodic in time \cite{Kitagawa10_Floquet,Bukov15,Eckardt17,Oka19,Jiang11,Carpentier15,Nathan15,Nathan18}, and quantum walks, where periodically multiplying unitary operators describe their dynamics \cite{Aharonov93,Kempe03,Kitagawa10,Obuse11,Kitagawa12,Gross12,Asboth12,Asboth13,Tarasinski14,Obuse15,Asboth15,Cedzich16,Cardano16,Barkhofen17,Cedzich18,Chen18,Cedzich18-1,Cedzich21,Matsuzawa20,Suzuki19}, have attracted uprising interests due to topological phenomena intrinsic to non-equilibrium systems.
 Both Floquet systems and quantum walks have the $2\pi/T$ energy periodicity because of the Bloch-Floquet theorem for time translation symmetry with time period $T$ \cite{Sambe73}.
-In contrast to conventional topological insulators, the $2\pi/T$ periodicity leads to two high-symmetric Fermi energy levels at $\epsilon=0$ and $\epsilon=\pi/T$ and defines gaps at these energies.
-Gapless boundary states at $\epsilon=0$ and $\epsilon=\pi/T$ have been studied both in Floquet systems \cite{Rudner13,Kitagawa10_Floquet,Carpentier15,Jiang11} and quantum walks \cite{Kitagawa10,Kitagawa12,Asboth13}.
+In addition to a conventional gap, usually at $\epsilon=0$, the $2\pi/T$ periodicity allows another gap at the energy zone boundary $\epsilon=\pi/T$.
+If the bulk energy gaps at $\epsilon=0$ and/or $\epsilon=\pi/T$ is open, gapless boundary states at $\epsilon=0$ and/or $\epsilon=\pi/T$ can appear both in Floquet systems \cite{Rudner13,Kitagawa10_Floquet,Carpentier15,Jiang11} and quantum walks \cite{Kitagawa10,Kitagawa12,Asboth13}.
 Due to the shared properties above, quantum walks are often regarded as a kind of Floquet systems in many previous literatures.